baibhavbista/project-dashfire/docs/thomas-was-alone-design-pivot.md

 ---

-This pivot will transform Project SlingFire into a visually striking, competitively focused experience that stands out with its bold minimalist aesthetic.
+This pivot will transform Project DashFire into a visually striking, competitively focused experience that stands out with its bold minimalist aesthetic.